 To obtain availability and pricing please fill out a Request for Proposal or contact the Associate Director of Summer Conferencing at firstname.lastname@example.org.
 You will need to provide the following information:

-Applications will be accepted until 05:00 PM (MT) on May 26, 2021 or until all spaces are filled, whichever occurs first.
-Before completing the Internship Housing Application [link to form], please review the following important information.
+Applications will be accepted beginning February 9th, 2022, and will remain open until 05:00 PM (MT) on May 25, 2022, or until all spaces are filled, whichever occurs first.
+Before completing the Internship Housing Application, please review the following important information.
 If you have questions, please contact Conference & Event Services at email@example.com.

 You can download a basic summary of policies and procedures for summer conferences taking place on campus.
 This does not include all policies and it does not replace the Event Rental and Services Agreement (contract), which contains a detailed explanation of all policies and procedures.